deadlocker8/SportTracker/README.md

 ![](screenshots/chart_distance_per_month.png)

 ### Annual Statistics
-Every year is summarized for each workout type.
+Each year is summarized for every workout type, giving you a quick overview of your progress over time.

 ![](screenshots/annual_statistics_1.png)
 ![](screenshots/annual_statistics_2.png)